-You must have eaten or at least know about the famous General Tso’s Chicken if you stay in America.
+You must have tried the famous Chinese dish General Tso’s chicken 左宗棠鸡 if you are in America.

 Note: This post may contain affiliate links.
 Please read my disclosure for more info.
 I may receive commissions for purchases made through links in this post.